Canon 760D versus Canon G1 X Mark II

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The G1X Mark II was launched at a lower price than the 760D, despite having a lens build in.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 The size of the imaging sensor is a crucial determinant of image quality.
 A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Canon 760D features an APS-C sensor and the Canon G1 X Mark II an 1.5-inch sensor.
 The sensor area in the G1X Mark II is 21 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 1.85.
 The sensor in the 760D has a native 3:2 aspect ratio, while the one in the G1X Mark II offers a 4:3 aspect.